verveschool/versel/content/book/chapters/math-that-moves-people.md

 Price and cost are not the same thing.

+The opportunity cost kill shot.

 But the analogy is not enough.

 You need the math that moves people.

 "The price of this program is two lakh rupees.

-That is not a small number.
+That's not a small number.
 That stings.
 I am not going to lie to you and say it does not.

 But let me show you the cost.